akiessling/t3ext-form_dynamic_recipient/README.md

 This extension adds simple database records, that can be used to generate a select field in the frontend.
 The selected option can be accessed with an assigned alias and thus be used as a dynamic recipient, e.g. in the _Recipient address_ field.

+Use the old release from `extrameile/form-dynamic-recipient` if you need support for TYPO3 <= 12.4.
+Further development and support will happen in this repository.

 ## Installation via composer
 ```
 composer require andreaskiessling/form-dynamic-recipient